Table of Contents

 Key API implementation considerations include:

-- Authentication model selection based on security requirements
+- Authentication model selection for security

-- Rate limiting and throttling approaches for high-volume integrations
+- Rate limiting for high-volume integrations

-- Versioning strategies for sustainable interface evolution
+- Versioning for sustainable interface evolution

-- Error handling patterns with appropriate remediation flows
+- Error handling with remediation flows

 Synchronization Pattern Selection